NTU-NCS-lab/NTU-Thesis-Writing-Template/NCS_Lab_LaTeX_Thesis/README.md

 Please use `xelatex` to compile this project.

 ### Overleaf
-The most easy way is to edit on Overleaf, please follow this [link](https://www.overleaf.com/read/cjhmcnpxjbgp) and make a copy from it.
+The easiest method is to edit on Overleaf, please follow this [link](https://www.overleaf.com/read/cjhmcnpxjbgp) and make a copy from it.

 ### Build at local
+Please follow the [instructions](https://github.com/NTU-NCS-lab/ThesisWritingTemplate#quick-start) to setup the environments.

 #### Method 1
 Please run `biber main` to generate `main.bbl` first and then run `xelatex main` to generate pdf file.